jyohere123/BusStops/README.md

 API's used: http://api.dndzgz.com/services/bus

-Used the View Controller, Interactor and Presenter to avoid massive View Controller Helps in writing unit test cases to individually test the module.
+Used the View Controller, Interactor and Presenter to avoid Massive View Controller.
+Helps in writing unit test cases to individually test the module.